Book Review: Legal Systems Very Different From Ours

 III.

-Two other things worth noting about Legal Systems Very Different From Ours.
+Three other things worth noting about Legal Systems Very Different From Ours.

-First, something kept seeming off about all the legal systems mentioned, which only clicked into place about halfway through: they really, really didn’t seem be prepared for crime.
+First, something kept seeming off about all the legal systems mentioned, which only clicked into place about halfway through: they really, really didn’t seem prepared for crime.
 A lot of them worked on a principle like: “If there’s a crime, we’ll call together a court made of all the town elders, plus at least three different religious leaders, plus the heads of the families of everybody involved, plus a representative of the Great King, plus nine different jurists from nine different universities, and all of them will meet on the Field Of Meeting, and a great tent will be erected, and…” The whole thing sounded like it might work as long as there was like one crime a year.
 Any more than that and none of the society’s officials would ever have time for anything else.

 As weird as it is to punish murder with a fine, the fines these societies levied for murder sounded really high: the Islamic price was a hundred camels, the Irish price was seven female slaves.
 The average person wouldn’t have that many slaves or camels, so people in Arabia or Ireland would band together into clan/family-based blood-money-paying-groups that acted kind of like insurance companies.
 If a member got convicted of a crime, everyone else would come together to help them pony up the money.
 I assume this helped incentivize people’s families to discourage them from committing crimes.
 But it has the same feeling of nobody expecting very many crimes to be committed.
 How much of medieval Arabia’s GDP consisted of transfers of 100 camels from murderers to victims’ families?